uriel/knit/README.md

 ## knit

-**Note**: This is work in progress and subject to change.
+**Note**: This is work in progress and subject to breaking changes.

 Knit parses knitting patterns into a parse tree.

-To make this work reliably, we define a formal and relatively strict pattern syntax.
+To make this work reliably, we define a simple and relatively strict pattern syntax.
 There are established knitting pattern formats out there, but they are not strict enough to be suitable for parsing in a practical and efficient manner.